jamesSampica/todo-list/README.md

 # todo-list

-A TODO List App using Blazor and HTMX
+A TODO List App using Blazor SSR and HTMX